 When you think of the rain forest, your mind may go straight to Central or South America, but did you know there is an amazing rain forest just outside of Ketchikan?
 Experience the rainforest in a different way – like the wildlife – between eight zip lines ranging from 100- to 850-feet long.
 The Ketchikan Zipline Adventure Park is an thrilling place to see a different side of Alaska!

 Salmon Fishing Adventure

 If you feel like testing your luck with Alaska Salmon, this one is for you.
 I mean, Alaska is the Salmon Capital of the World.
 Did you know there are five types of salmon in Alaska: chum, sockeye, king, silver and pink?
 When you head out in your chartered Alaska salmon fishing boat (with not more than six guests!) you have the chance to catch one first hand.
 Catch and release or keep and ship home, it’s your call!

 - One thing Alaska is known for in the summer months is rain, so you’ll want to expect the wet stuff.
 Consider picking up a throw-over rain slicker that you can put in your bag before heading out on your Ketchikan shore excursions.

 - Dress in layers.
 Just because it’s the middle of the summer doesn’t mean that it’s going to be 80 degrees in Alaska during the day.
 The early mornings can start off in the 40-50s while the daytime highs reach only the lower 70s.

-- Remember that Alaska is once-in-a-lifetime trip.
-You’ve invested a lot of money into your cruise vacation, so be open to try new adventures.
+- Remember that Alaska is a once-in-a-lifetime trip.
+You’ve invested a lot of money into your cruise vacation, so be open to try new adventures (try our Ketchikan All In One tour)!
 There is far more to Alaska once you step off the cruise pier.